 How to train a Shih Tzu

-While Shih Tzus can be known to be stubborn and independent this doesn’t mean that they are impossible to train.
+While Shih Tzus can be known to have stubborn and independent characteristics, but this doesn’t mean that they are impossible to train.
 Consistency and repetition along with praise will help you set them up for success from day one.
 It’s important to understand what motivates your Shih Tzu, is it a yummy treat?
 Or a belly rub?
 A natural companion, giving your Shih Tzu your attention as a reward can often be motivating enough- you just need to determine their motivation and leverage it consistently through conditioning.

 Another key aspect of training is to break things down into simple tasks and make sure they have completely mastered one before moving on to the other.
 Try not to write your pup off as stubborn and realize that consistency and simplicity when training Shih Tzus is pivotal to their success.

 How Much Exercise Does a Shih Tzu Need?

 Despite being lap dogs, Shih Tzus enjoy walking and depend on a steady schedule of exercise to maintain a healthy weight.
 Although they are not the type of dog that requires a big yard to run around in all day they benefit from walks and play time.
 Whether you take them on a brisk walk or let them run around the beach or a park, they love to play and are always up for an adventure.
 As with most dogs, exercise can also help prevent and manage small behavioral issues.
 One important thing to remember about Shih Tzus is that they can become overheated quickly, so be sure and keep an eye on this during summer months and make sure they take the time to cool down and stay hydrated.

 Shih Tzu life expectancy typically ranges anywhere from 10 to 16 years.